Ferocactus viridescens (Torr. & A. Gray) Britton & Rose

 Echinocactus viridescens (basionym)

-Ferocactus viridescens is cactus with spherical, ovate, or nearly cylindrical stem.
-It is usually wider than tall, and less than 12 inches (30 cm) in height.
-The stem is bright green and arranged into several ribs covered in arrays of long spines.
-Spines stick straight out and may curve a bit, and are red when new, dulling to gray or tan.
+Ferocactus viridescens is a cactus with a spherical, ovate, or nearly cylindrical stem.
+It is usually wider than tall and less than 12 inches (30 cm) in height.
+The stem is bright green, with several ribs covered in arrays of long spines.
+Spines are red when new dulling to gray or tan.
+They stick straight out and may curve a bit.
 Flowers are yellow to greenish with red or pink scales.
 Fruits are yellow or red.

 How to Grow and Care